-On my way to a gig I ran into the principal of Kahakai Elementary School.
+On my way to a gig, I ran into the principal of Kahakai Elementary School.

-We talked about my previous musical leadership roles and she offered me an opportunity.
+She had heard about my previous musical leadership roles and she offered me an opportunity.

 She took me to a storage room back at the school where there were stacks and

-stacks of hundreds of dusty, unstrung, untuned ukuleles
+stacks of hundreds of dusty, unstrung, untuned ukuleles.

 She asked if I would be interested taking on a project that would require me to restore these instruments and then design a class that would show children the joy that music can bring.